 In some cases, the location of the break or fracture precludes the use of a bone plate; in these cases, we use other stabilisation methods such as screws, pins, or wires (or a combination of all three).

-At Melbourne Pet Surgery, we treat most fractures for between $2,500 and $4,000, though in very complicated cases with multiple fractures, this figure can reach $5,000.
-On the other hand, a referral centre will most likely charge between $5,000 and $10,000, with quotes of up to $15,000 not uncommon.
+At Melbourne Pet Surgery, we treat most fractures in dogs for between $3,000 and $4,500, though in very complicated cases with multiple fractures.

 Optional pre-anaesthetic blood test available for all surgeries (additional cost)

 The majority of animals can return home the same day they are admitted.
 Our nurses will walk you through the necessary care and medications.
-Many referral centres will keep your pet overnight after surgery, which only adds to the owner's costs.
 We've discovered that most owners prefer to keep their pets at home with them when their animals are well enough to go home the same day.

 Your pet can often walk with you on a leash from the start, but free-roaming activities such as jumping, running, or using stairs, are not permitted for at least four to six weeks after the surgery.